celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - Consider personalizing the style/components/very AI created.
 - Looking forward to see how you onboard merchants.
 - Hardest part.
+- FX swaps were not visible in the demo.
+Could not be found in the code. it'd be cool if they support acceptance of any currency into the vendors local currency. e.g. cUSD or USDT into cCOP (facilitated by Mento swaps)

 ---